nytimes/drone-gae/.github/CONTRIBUTING.md

-# Contributing to Drone-GAE
+# Contributing to drone-gae

-Drone-GAE is an open source project started by handful of developers at The New York Times and open to the entire open source community.
+`drone-gae` is an open source project started by handful of developers at The New York Times and open to the entire open source community.

 We really appreciate your help!